Caseypatel/Fraud_Detection/README.md

 ## Project Evaluation
 ### Final Model Accuracy:

-98% for classifying Employee Churn.
+98% for predicting fraud detection
 ### Final Model Recall:

-93% of the time the model will correctly predict the employees who will leave.
+86% of the time the model will correctly predict fraudulent transactions.